rkstar007/simple-go-service/README.md

 `golang` (1.16.14)

-## Run Following commands to make your application up and running with helm
+## Run Following commands to make your application scalable and up and running with kubernetes

 Note: While running shell script pass your docker image repository currently in my shell script I am using `rkstar007` as repository name which is hosted in docker hub.